databendlabs/databend/docs/doc/90-contributing/01-rfcs/20210914-new-sql-planner-framework.md

 SELECT * FROM t INNER JOIN t1 ON t.a = t1.a;
 ```

-With `JoinCommutivity` rule, the above SQL can be transformed into a equivalent SQL:
+With `JoinCommutativity` rule, the above SQL can be transformed into a equivalent SQL:

 ```sql
 SELECT * FROM t1 INNER JOIN t ON t.a = t1.a;